Visual Basic Software Strategies

 Do you Build or Buy Software Applications?

-Many companies start off with a manual system, or less than ideal software developed in-house.
-There would have been multiple attempts to improve the quality of the systems.
+Many companies start off with a manual Application, or less than ideal software developed in-house.
+There would have been multiple attempts to improve the quality of the Applications.
 At some point in time, inadequacies will make a decision necessary.

 Should a custom solution be developed from scratch, where the company has total control over the functionality?
 Or should they face the switching costs of using off-the-shelf commercial software?